 Phantasmagoria.
-The game that made us all wonder if sweet King’s Quest/Mixed Up Mother Goose designer Roberta Williams had secret “issues.”
+The game that made us wonder if sweet King’s Quest/Mixed Up Mother Goose designer Roberta Williams had secret “issues.”
 The game spoken of in mostly hushed tones and shocked awe – “Did you SEE that part where that girl got killed?”
 “Did you SEE that rape scene!?”
 And the game that did or did not revolutionize the “interactive movie,” depending on who you talk to.
 Does it deserve all of this ruckus it has stirred up over the years?
-Yes.
+Sure.
 Is it the scariest game ever made?
 Sadly, no.

 A “phantasmagoria” was a term for an old Vaudville-era show using an early, crude form of a slide projector (called a magic lantern) and some silk screens positioned just to the sides of the stage, to project the images of spirits and ghosts “floating” in the theatre.
 The term makes for a fitting title.
 The game is about an old Vaudville magician named Carno, famous for his horrific stage acts and gruesome ghost shows, and the couple who inherit his twisted estate.
 It also is unintentionally a fitting description for the game itself – a lot of magic lanterns and silk screens that produce great-looking effects, that ultimately distract you from the story and terror that aren’t there.